Our Vision is a Center for the Arts in Palm Coast.

 The Mission . . .

-To nurture and spotlight the arts and support the economy by providing vision, venues, and facilitation
+To nurture and spotlight the Arts, support our economy, and enhance ourquality of life by providing vision, venues and facilitation.

 There are many different ways to contribute in making this VISION a reality.